bibliotechy/DPyLA/README.md

 And then check you email.

-Now, lets create your first search
+Now, let's create your first search

 `>>> result = dpla.search('chicken')`